Mary Anning (non-statutory)

 Common misconception

-Children may believe that during the time that Mary Anning lived women did not work in science.
+Pupils may believe that during the time that Mary Anning lived women did not work in science.

-Explaining to the children that Mary Anning was a trail blazer and, although it was difficult for her to work in the field of science, she continued to prove new theories and develop knowledge of fossils.
+Explaining to the pupils that Mary Anning was a trail blazer and, although it was difficult for her to work in the field of science, she continued to prove new theories and develop knowledge of fossils.

 Equipment